LucasDigitalHouse/git-example-remote/readme.md

-This is our bussiness where we have multiple companies running on different areas
+This iZ our bussiness where we have multiple companies running on different areas